Can Pharmaceutical Testing Instruments Support Audit Trails? Here’s How

 Introduction: Testing instruments—such as dissolution, disintegration, hardness, and friability testers—form a core part of regulatory submissions.
 Increasingly, authorities require traceable electronic records and access control.
-FDA 21 CFR Part 11 has become a key benchmark for judging an instrument’s compliance capability.
+Robust audit trails and data integrity practices have become a key benchmark for judging an instrument’s capability.

 Where traditional instruments fall short